escowles/recipes/_posts/2020-08-20-easy-fudge.md

 1 tsp. vanilla

   * Heat up chocolate chips and sweetened condensed milk while stirring (either stovetop or microwave is ok), until chocolate is melted and mixed in.
-  * Add vanilla, stir until combined, and pour into dish lined with waxed paper.
+  * Remove from heat, add vanilla, stir until combined, and pour into dish lined with waxed paper.
   * Chill until solidified, then cut into cubes.

 Source: <https://chocolatechocolateandmore.com/3-minute-fudge/>

+---

+07/03/2021: peppermint variant:
+* add 1/2 tsp. peppermint extract and 2 crushed candy canes with the vanilla